 Question #4: Are digital natives really more adept at learning in the mobile virtual classroom?

 There is an assumption that digital natives (people born after 1980) are more inclined to and adept at using technology to learn.
 It’s true, the more naturally comfortable with these technologies, the easier it is for learners to learn, but they still often are looking for a facilitator to tie the content together.
 This is because even though they know how to access information, the technology is a tool.
 They aren’t necessarily learning in context.

 Also, be careful not to push the digital migrants (those not raised with all these gadgets).
 Mobile learning can teach more than just its intended performance objectives; it can teach digital migrants how to live and how to work in an increasingly mobile world.
 (Learn more about digital natives here: http://en.wikipedia.org/wiki/Digital_native.)

 In this brave new world of mobile technologies and bring your own device (BYOD), the training community is facing many challenges.
 In the rush to deploy content quickly and make it accessible from wherever the learners are, we aren’t giving enough thought as to what should be taught and how it should be delivered.

 To be successful, savvy designers need to take advantage of the mobile virtual classroom technologies and avoid design catastrophes; facilitators need the ability to deliver to a mobile audience; and we all should strive to create an authentic experience where office workers learn at their desks, and mobile workers learn wherever they happen to be.
 And always remember that these experiences are not the same.

 This article originally appeared in Training Magazine Online on January 16, 2015 in the column "Virtually There."

 Interested in learning more about creating the mobile virtual classroom?
-Click on the icon below to download information on our new course, The Mobile Virtual Classroom Workshop.
-We've also got a whitepaper on the subject, The Mobile Virtual Classroom.
+Click the hyperlinked title to download our complimentary whitepaper The Mobile Virtual Classroom.